Lizzy-Gallagher/lizzy-gallagher.github.io/_posts/2020-08-02-using-underdocumented-features.md

 **The feature is new and the community hasn't found it yet.** Even in popular libraries, it takes time for new features to be adopted, blogged about, and asked about on StackOverflow.

-There isn't a hard rule here, but be open to the possibility that the answer to this question might dicate that you shouldn't use this feature.
+There isn't a hard rule here, but be open to the possibility that the answer to this question might dictate that you shouldn't use this feature.

 ## Seek out usages